 - Disney Boardwalk Resort.
 This is a Package deal.
 Parking and walking around gives access to many themes.
 The Boardwalk is comprised of 5 Hotels.
 Namly the Swan, Dolphin, Yacht Club, Beach Club and Boardwalk.
 Each hotel resort has its own Christmas Trees and other decorations.
 There is also another baked Gingerbread on display.
 Outside the Swan and Dolphin is the palm trees along the walkway playing music like the Osborne Spectacle of Dancing Lights but a mini version.

 - Margaritaville Resort.
-This is up and coming at the time of writing this.
+Some small decorations around the resort.
 Its a great stop for some food and to walk around in a less crowded atmosphere.